namshi/roger/README.md

 and it will build your projects everytime you schedule a build or, for example, open a pull request on github.

+It is easy to deploy and comes with built-in integration with platforms like Github or the Docker Registry, which means that you can build your private repositories and push them to the Docker Hub or your own private registry out of the box.

+Ready to hack?

 ## Installation